mjml/mirror-job/README.md

 2. Create a job for this part and provide all the required operations for milling the first side.

+Ensure that the dimensions of your Stock object match those of your actual workpiece.
+This is particularly important if you use a guide rail fixture or bench dogs to help secure your piece.

 3. Create a Sketch at the document level.
 We'll call this the "Alignment Pin" sketch.
 This sketch must contain, at minimum:
   - A construction (blue) line indicating the position of the line that you will flip your stock over on.